aolarte/old_blog/_posts/understanding-magic-dust-in-Java-part-1.md

 ### Lombok
 Lombok has become one of the most popular compiler plugins, given all of the functionality that it provides with just a few annotations.

 Of special note is that compiler plugins are not supposed to change the AST (Abstract Syntax Tree).
 Compiler plugins can validate the resources, they can create new resources, but (in theory) they can't change the existing code.

 So how does Lombok work?
 It uses undocumented APIs in the HotSpot compiler and Eclipse's JDT compiler to modify the AST.

 While the functionality provided by the library is very valuable, it's worth keeping in mind that it depends on undocumented functionality that might prevent upgrading to newer or different compilers.
 More discussion of these controversies can be read [here](http://jnb.ociweb.com/jnb/jnbJan2010.html#controversy).

 ## to be continued...

-On part two we'll see how the behavior is actually implemented.
+Next week we'll see how the behavior is actually implemented.
 We'll look at Dynamic Proxies and Bytecode Manipulation.

 Meanwhile, feel free to drop a note in the comment section.